GREATDANELADY.COM

 Once they are eating again, and on the road to feeling normal, incorporate the following things into their diet to prevent this from happening again. (see above)

 These for additions to your cats "fish slurry" and water will make all the difference in the world in your cat’s health and vet bills due to reoccurring urinary problems.
-Oh and by the way, it took 4 months before my Persian decided it was ok to eat on top of the new dryer!!
+Oh and by the way, it took 4 months before my Persian decided it was ok to eat on top of the new dryer again!!

 Support Information for Cat Health